-I own a Masterbuilt electric smoker and recommend them to friends, family, and beginners alike.
-With the design of their electric smoker looking more like a mini-fridge then a smoker and having insulated walls, they are very consistent.
+I own many Masterbuilt electric smokers and recommend them to friends, family, and beginners alike.
+With the design of their electric smoker looking more like a mini-fridge than an electric smoker and having insulated walls, they are very consistent.

 Note: most links in this article are Amazon.com Affiliate links, see Affiliate Disclosure, thank you.

 How to operate a Masterbuilt Electric Smoker

 The basic operation of the electric smoker is as simple as pushing a few buttons.

 - Turn the unit on by pressing the on/off button.

 - Set the temperature by pressing the Temp button, then use the arrow keys to raise or lower.

 - Set the Time by pressing the Time button, then use the arrow keys to raise or lower.

 - Add wood chips through the loading tube.

 - Add your food for smoking.